 Now let’s look at the second part of this ability.

 The charmed creature obeys your commands for fear that you will reveal its secret.
 It won’t risk its life for you or fight for you, unless it was already inclined to do so.
 It grants you favors and gifts it would offer to a close friend.

 When the effect ends, the creature has no understanding of why it held you in such fear.

 The odds that your new “friend” would be inclined to fight for you are pretty slim.
 However, there are plenty of other creative requests/commands that you can issue to your new… assistant…

-In combat, you have completed removed an enemy from attacking you and your group.
+In combat, you have completely removed an enemy from attacking you and your group.
 They aren’t necessarily going to start attacking their now-former allies, but they also won’t be raising arms against you.

 Out of combat, the sky is the limit with what you can have them doing for you.
 By the time this enchantment fades, you should be long gone and they’ll have no idea why they were so scared of you.